 b) Prepare a list in triplicate of centers packed in cloth-lined covers (not exceeding 1200 Part-IIIs).

 c) Paste one list on the cover, Second to the DGE along with covers and Third list to be retained in the Camp as an Office copy.

 d) The cover should be noted as 1,2,3 and so on continuously.
 If he sends 5 covers on the first day, they should be noted as 1,2,3,4,5.
 The next day he should start with 6,7,8 and so on.

 e) The C.C.Os (two) are together to be given continuous serial numbers to the sealed bundles from 1st day to last day of the camp from 01 to……. till the last bundle.

 xiii.
 After completing the coding of all answer script bundles the CCO shall seal all the trunk boxes containing Part-I of OMR bar-coded sheets and handover to Deputy Camp Officer (SR) for preservation in the Strong room.

 xiv.
 Finally, the CCO collects registers maintained by the Assistant Coding Officers and Key registers of CCO containing Coded and assigned New Centre Numbers in a cloth-lined cover seal and handover them to the Camp Officer.

 xv.
 The Camp officer will submit the keys of trunk boxes to the R.J.D.S.E., concerned on or before 15th April 2016.

 xvi.
-In view of the above the Camp Officer has to procure required number of Registers, Blue and Red Ball Pens, HB Pencils, Erasers and required number racks etc well in advance.
+In view of the above, the Camp Officer has to procure the required number of Registers, Blue and Red Ball Pens, HB Pencils, Erasers, and required number racks, etc well in advance.
 If necessary he should get some Proforma such as Centre slip printed in case DGE has not supplied them.

 xvii.
 The DGE will supply covers for sending Part-III of OMR barcode sheets.
 Each cover may accommodate nearly 1200 OMR sheets.